FRRouting/frr/doc/user/bgp.rst

 IPv6 Support
 ------------

-.. clicmd:: [no] neighbor A.B.C.D activate
+.. clicmd:: neighbor A.B.C.D activate

    This configuration modifies whether to enable an address family for a specific neighbor.
 By default only the IPv4 unicast address family is